Financial Services Guide

 Where it is debited from your investments it is normally referred to as the Advice Fee.

 In most instances you will be able to select the method of payment that suits you best.
 We will discuss and agree the method of payment with you before we provide you with services.

-Accru Wealth Management does not accept any commissions for new client arrangements entered into after 1 July 2014, except for insurance commissions.
+Accru Wealth Management does not accept any commissions for new client arrangements, except for insurance commissions.

-An upfront commission is a one-off payment paid by the product provider based on a percentage of the amount of funds you invest or the insurance premium you pay.
+An upfront commission is a one-off payment paid by the product provider based on the insurance premium you pay.

-Ongoing commissions are generally monthly payments paid by the product provider based on a percentage of the amount of funds you invest and/or the insurance premium you pay.
+Ongoing commissions are generally monthly payments paid by the product provider based on the insurance premium you pay.
 These are generally paid each month, for as long as you hold the product and while we continue to act for you.

-It is important to note that commissions are not an additional cost to you and are paid by the product provider at the time you purchase the investment or insurance.
+It is important to note that commissions are not an additional cost to you and are paid by the product provider at the time you purchase the insurance.

 Where we receive fees for our services from you indirectly, that is through other service providers, such as platforms, we will seek your prior consent to receive fees this way.